 A valid submission will contain the following information:

-1. A two-dimensional (flat) visual arts project no larger than 24 x 36 inches, dealing with the topic "Seeing Earth Heritage."
+1. A two-dimensional (flat) visual arts project no larger than 24 x 36 inches, dealing with the topic "People and the Planet."
 Each visual arts project must be original, authentic, unpublished, the sole property and work of the entrant, and not previously submitted in any other contest.

 2. Your personal information and a one- to two-sentence description in English of what the image demonstrates printed on the back of the visual arts project:

 Description of artwork

 3. A completed and signed entry form.
 Print out the entry form here and mail it to us with your artwork.
 Entries cannot be accepted without a signed entry form.